TuringLang/Bijectors.jl/README.md

 This can be quite convenient if you have computations assuming input to be on the real line.

 But the real utility of `TransformedDistribution` becomes more apparent when using `transformed(dist, b)` for any bijector `b`.
 To get the transformed distribution corresponding to the `Beta(2, 2)`, we called `transformed(dist)` before.
 This is simply an alias for `transformed(dist, bijector(dist))`.
 Remember `bijector(dist)` returns the constrained-to-constrained bijector for that particular `Distribution`.
 But we can of course construct a `TransformedDistribution` using different bijectors with the same `dist`.
-This is particularly useful in something called _Automatic Derivative Variational Inference (ADVI)_.[2]
+This is particularly useful in something called _Automatic Differentiation Variational Inference (ADVI)_.[2]
 An important part of ADVI is to approximate a constrained distribution, e.g. `Beta`, as follows:
 1. Sample `x` from a `Normal` with parameters `μ` and `σ`, i.e. `x ~ Normal(μ, σ)`.
 2. Transform `x` to `y` s.t. `y ∈ support(Beta)`, with the transform being a differentiable bijection with a differentiable inverse (a "bijector")